tamcy/DataExporterBundle/README.md

 | 1             | Foo           | Chan          | 20    |
 | 2             | Bar           | Wong          | 17    |

-This is how the above table looks like in code:
+The data structure would look like this in code:

 ```
 $items = [